 Is the shutdown impacting your operations, your staff, or your tenants?

 It is imperative that ALL NAHMA Members review and monitor the funding level on your contracts.
 With the exception of the 1,150 non-renewed contracts described below, it is NAHMA’s understanding that all other PBRA contracts have funding or access to reserves to at least cover January and February operations.
 If this is not the case, please let us know as soon as possible so that we can help address the issue and relay the message to decision-makers in Washington.

 1/10/19 – Contract Non-Renewals due to Funding Lapse

-This week, NAHMA, our industry partners, and national media outlets learned that an estimated 1,150 contracts were not renewed prior to government shutdown, despite HUD’s assurances prior to government shutdown.
+In early January, NAHMA, our industry partners, and national media outlets learned that an estimated 1,150 contracts were not renewed prior to government shutdown, despite HUD’s assurances prior to government shutdown.
 Specifically, HUD was not able to renew 650 rental assistance contracts up for renewal in December and an additional 500 January contracts will not be renewed.
 If you are one of these contracts, it is imperative you follow the memos below to ensure you are speaking with the appropriate HUD staff that can address your problem.
-Due to the government shutdown, HUD is operating with a very limited staff nationally.
+During the shutdown, HUD operated with a very limited staff nationally.

 Shutdown Resources and Agency Information

 - NAHMA Letter to Congressional Leaders (January 10, 2019)

 - NAHMA Grassroots Alert to Re-Open the Federal Government